Excerpt from Chapter One

 February 2014

-The first word of the tea house woman’s story is DRIPPING, which could refer to anything: the faulty kitchen faucet; the basement ceiling of the tea house after the flood; stems of wildflower bouquets pulled putrid from tall white pitchers; her own wet cunt.
+And so the first word of the tea house woman’s story is DRIPPING, which could refer to anything: the faulty kitchen faucet; the basement ceiling of the tea house after the flood; stems of wildflower bouquets pulled putrid from tall white pitchers; her own wet cunt.

-In fact, dripping refers to Sappho.
+In fact, dripping refers back to Sappho.
 The word appears twice in her body of work—first in Fragment 37:

 in my dripping (pain)